ppaschos/management-1/docs/area-coordinators.md

 # OSG Area Coordinators

-The OSG Area Coordinators are leads of OSG functional areas and perform detailed planning and tracking.
+As part of [the overall OSG management structure](index), the OSG Area Coordinators are leads of OSG functional areas and perform detailed planning and tracking.
 The Area Coordinators meet weekly, and one or two Area Coordinators present on recent accomplishments, update the group on the status of WBS goals, and discuss current or foreseeable challenges.

 ## Current Area Coordinators